DanielEWeeks/Daniel_E_Weeks/NOTES.md

 # Step 2: Customize the information

+The majority of the customization can be done by editing *.yml and *.md text files, and by copying desired image files into the 'images' folder, copying an updated CV into the 'cv' folder, etc.

+However, some of the customizations required using some HTML (For example, see the Syllabus button links in _pages/teaching.md or the publication search links at the start of _pages/publications.md).
+Some of these links were copied from my Department of Human Genetics faculty page.

 To customize it with my own information, I had to modify these files and update some image files.
 Initially I changed these, but yet more modifications may be needed to fully customize it: